-If shopping is one of your favorite activities you won’t be disappointed with the collection of shops on Orange Avenue.
-Pick up trinkets, apparel, browse the pro shop or take in an antique shop or two.
+If shopping is one of your favorite activities, you won’t be disappointed with collecting shops on Orange Avenue.
+Pick up trinkets, apparel, browse the pro shop, or take in an antique shop or two.

-When you are ready for a meal, a snack or something to munch on or to eat on the way home, again, Coronado Island does not disappoint.
-You will find restaurants that represent assorted ethnic cuisines, good old American burgers and a brewery and a grill.
+When you are ready for a meal, a snack, or something to munch on or eat on the way home, Coronado Island does not disappoint again.
+You will find restaurants representing assorted ethnic cuisines, good old American burgers, and a brewery and a grill.
 You might consider enjoying your meal outdoors and take in the almost-always perfect weather.